aetheric-oss/svc-atc/docs/sdd.md

 ## Overview

-This document details the software implementation of FIXME.
+This document details the software implementation of `svc-atc`.

-This service is responsible for FIXME
+This service is an automated air traffic control service responsible for maintaining safe separation of VTOL aircraft.

 Attribute | Description
 --- | ---